enguerran/expressnote/README.md

 expressnote
 ===========

-A note web app with express
+A note web app with express.

+Visit the application running on [heroku](http://expressnote.herokuapp.com/).